abrar-0020/Trustlessbountysystem/README.md

 #Trustless Bounty Escrow System

 A decentralized platform for creating, managing, and fulfilling bounties using Algorand Smart Contracts.
-DEOXYS ensures that funds are securely locked in escrow and only released when proof of work is validated by the creator.
+It ensures that funds are securely locked in escrow and only released when proof of work is validated by the creator.

 ## Core Value Proposition